Heart pounding at the sight of your crush? It might be AFib

 Atrial fibrillation is heavily reported in the South.
 Here’s what AFib is and what to do about it.

-In spring, young lovers’ fancy might lightly turn to thoughts of love.
-But if he or she finds the heart pounding a little too often, that’s probably not love so much as atrial fibrillation.
+If you feel your heart pounding a little too often, that’s probably not love or excitement so much as atrial fibrillation.

 What is AFib?

 Atrial fibrillation, or AFib, is a common type of heart arrhythmia in which the heartbeat can be too fast, too slow or irregular.

 It’s all too common, as it turns out, and heavily reported in the South.
 According to the Centers for Disease Control and Prevention, AFib affects between 2.7 million to 6 million people, and while it’s more prevalent in women and in people over 65, it can happen at any age to any gender.
 As for why people are hospitalized more often in Southern states, it is most likely because some AFib risk factors, such as obesity and diabetes, are more common here.

 Cardiologist Christopher Ellis, M.D., of Vanderbilt Heart said AFib isn’t something that resolves on its own, and it can lead, in extreme cases, to heart failure or stroke.
 In fact, the CDC estimates, people with AFib are five times more likely to suffer stroke, and it tends to be more severe.
 “The heart rhythm is an electrical coordination to keep the chambers pumping in the most efficient manner they can,” Ellis said.
 “Normally a very regular signal comes from your natural pacemaker cells.
 When the rhythm is disrupted… the patient can go into atrial fibrillation.”